amy-huang/pim_power/DOCS/README.md

 	2. the **XML file** for NDP cores.
 The sample experiment uses an 8 core one (which is used both for NDP and host setups)
 	4. the **config.json** from the SMCSim results directory
 	5. the **stats.txt** from the SMCSim results directory.
 The master script assumes the structure of this file is 8 timestamps representing 2, 4, 6, and 8 thread executions of the same benchmark.
-4. Replace the file paths in the template script with the desired ones, and run **`get_energy.bash`** from the experiment directory.
+4. Replace the file paths in the template script with the desired ones.
+If you want to have multiple simulations analyzed, then repeat this process, making sure to assign a different **run_name** for the result files to be put in.
+5. Run **`get_energy.bash`** from the experiment directory.

 The output for each number of threads should look like: